Connect with us

 Lose money

 Plus, over time, real estate beats inflation and has a higher return on investment than leaving your savings in a low-interest bank account.
-When it does come time to sell, the homes will be valued far higher than when they were purchased.
+When it does come time to sell, the homes will be valued far higher than when purchased.

 Hands off